Asheq/vim-config/notes-todo.md

 	- Create mapping "sub-modes"
 	- Show search index (google/vim-searchindex)
 	- Add issues to (n)vim repo to see if things that plugins do can be added to vim core
+	- Open issues:
+		- When foldenable is off, foldcolumn should not show up
+		- When statusline overflows, it should use extends/precedes characters instead of < and >

 Improve IDE experience
 ================================================